apollographql/apollo-server/packages/apollo-server/README.md

 ## Community

 Are you stuck?
 Want to contribute?
-Come visit us in the [Apollo community on Spectrum.chat!](https://spectrum.chat/apollo)
+Come visit us in the [Apollo community forum!](https://community.apollographql.com)

 ## Maintainers